Changsha Hunan, China Travel Guide

 Changsha is a landlocked city.
 Sea or major river arrivals are not relevant for typical tourist travel.
 No "boat taxi" service exists for point-to-point transportation on the Xiang River.

-Arrive at the high-speed rail station (Changsha South) at least 30-45 minutes before departure.
+Arrive at the high-speed rail station (Changsha South) at least 30-45 minutes prior to departure.
 This time period allows for station navigation, security checks, and finding your boarding gate.
 Boarding gates usually shut 5-10 minutes before departure, and missing this window means missing your train.
 For conventional trains (Changsha Train Station), arrive at least 45-60 minutes before departure.

 Includes a lot of waiting areas, restaurants, convenience stores, and souvenir shops.